 There are many different types of machine learning, each with its own strengths and weaknesses.
 Here are just a few:

-- Unsupervised learning: In unsupervised learning, the algorithm is given a set of training data but not told what elements correspond to which real-world objects.
-Instead, it’s tasked with figuring out patterns in the data on its own.
-This type of learning is often used for tasks like natural language processing or fraud detection where there isn’t any pre-existing knowledge about the data.
+In unsupervised learning, the algorithm receives a set of training data without explicit information about which elements correspond to specific real-world objects.
+Instead, the algorithm autonomously identifies patterns within the data.
+This learning approach finds frequent application in tasks like natural language processing or fraud detection, where no pre-existing knowledge about the data is available.

-- Deep learning: Deep learning is a type of machine learning that uses deep neural networks (DNNs).
+Deep learning is a type of machine learning that uses deep neural networks (DNNs).
 DNNs are composed of many interconnected layers that can see very deeply into an image or document than humans can.
 This makes them perfect for tasks like facial recognition or object recognition where there are lots of complex features to be learned.

-- Reinforcement learning: In reinforcement learning, the machine learning algorithm is given a set of rewards (like money) whenever it performs a certain task correctly.
+In reinforcement learning, the machine learning algorithm is given a set of rewards (like money) whenever it performs a certain task correctly.
 The goal is then to figure out what action (or set of actions) will result in the most rewards over time.
 This is often used for tasks like autonomous driving or drug discovery where success depends on applying the right strategy at the right time.

 How to achieve accuracy in machine learning?